elastic/apm/specs/agents/tracing-instrumentation-messaging.md

 #### \** RabbitMQ naming specifics

 In RabbitMQ, queues are only relevant in the receiver side, so the exchange name is used instead for sender spans.
 When the default exchange is used (denoted with an empty string), it should be replaced with `<default>`.

 Agents may add an opt-in config to append the routing key to the name as well, for example: `RabbitMQ RECEIVE from MyExchange/58D7EA987`.

-For RabbitMQ transaction and polling spans, the queue name is used instead, whenever available (i.e. when the polling yields a message).
+For RabbitMQ transaction and polling spans, the queue name is used, whenever available (i.e. when the polling yields a message).
+RabbitMQ broker can generate a unique queue name on behalf of an application, which conforms to a naming convention starting with
+`amq.gen-`.
+A generated queue name MUST be replaced with `amq.gen-*` when used in a span name, to reduce cardinality.

 ### Context fields